milgra/zenmusic/TEST.md

-# Zen Music music player and organizer test protocol
+# Zen Music test protocol

 Before creating a pull request first check for leaks around your modification with valgrind(freebsd) or valgrind/address sanitizer(linux)
 Then create a release build with gmake/make rel.